Titan43/tgbot/README.md

-# Telegram bot "U Babi Tary"
+# Telegram bot "U Babu Tary"

 Small entertainment bot that gives funny advice and says something interesting about you based on your birth date.